 Katie received her B.A. in Psychology and B.A. in Women, Gender, and Sexuality Studies from Miami University.
 She received her M.S. in College Student Personnel from Western Illinois University.

-Assistant Director, Advocacy Services
+Associate Director, Advocacy Services

 Jessica works with VT students, faculty, and staff who have been impacted by gender-based violence (relationship violence, sexual assault, harassment, and/or stalking).
 She provides crisis intervention, counseling, advocacy, education and accompaniment to law enforcement, court proceedings, and/or on-campus judicial hearings with primary and secondary victims.